gladstargtschool6/og-github-floss-subs/README.md

 You can use third-party login providers GitHub, Google, Gitlab or Bitbucket.
 Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
 We have given Google & Github examples below.

+##### Google OAuth example:

-##### GitHub example:
+##### GitHub OAuth example:

 Go to Github Developer page [here](https://github.com/settings/applications/new)
 Choose your 'Application Name'
 Set 'Homepage URL' to 'https://nextjs-subscription-payments-starter.vercel.app/'
-Set 'Authorization callback URL' to 'https://<your-project>.supabase.co/auth/v1/callback'
+Set 'Authorization callback URL' to 'https://your-project.supabase.co/auth/v1/callback'

-- "<your-project>" can be found by going to: Supabase -> 'Settings' tab -> API
+- "your-project" for the url above can be found by going to: Supabase -> 'Settings' tab -> API
 - It is specifically only the letters between 'https://' and '.supabase.co' (for example: https://lnydivosxgnokkjgrmwv.supabase.co --- 'lnydivosxgnokkjgrmwv' would be all you need

 Select 'Register application'
 You will be redirected to application page